 While the majority of residential zoning in the Town of Pittsford is classified as Residential Neighborhood Zoning, there are several additional residential zoning types.
-For information on all residential zoning types, see the Zoning Map and Town Code links at left.
+For information on all residential zoning types, see the Zoning Map

 Residential Neighborhood Zoning

 As Pittsford continues to grow, we face new challenges.
 Our 2009 Comprehensive Plan identified some of these challenges, including those that will affect us as we approach “build-out”– the point in time where undeveloped land is minimally or no longer available.
 The Comprehensive Plan noted that a decreasing amount of undeveloped land for new subdivisions will create more pressure on existing neighborhoods.
 Older homes in particular will be candidates for substantial additions or complete teardowns and rebuilds.
 Without a thoughtful and sensitive approach, this could adversely affect the character of our neighborhoods.
 The resulting recommendation was to examine options to update our zoning regulations.

 The need for change: Pittsford’s previous zoning code was first implemented in 1929.
 As is still common today in municipalities throughout the country, it provided a one-size-fits-all approach, offering uniform guidelines for all regular residential zones and assessing requests for each lot on a stand-alone basis.
 While this approach served us well in the past, it did not meet our needs of today.